- Travel and Places»

 The food was amazing, the local crafts well worth their prices, and the wine was excellent.

-This region seemed more "blue-collar" and approachable than it's neighbor, Provence.
-I like Provence very much, but loved this area and hope to move here temporarily at some point in my life.
-One nice English lady we spoke to said she'd owned a villa next to ours for over ten years and still hadn't seen half of what she wanted to see in this region.
+This region seemed more down-to-earth and approachable than it's neighbor, Provence.
+While I like Provence very much, Languedoc-Roussillon is where my heart wants to be.
+A nice British lady we spoke to said she'd owned her villa next to ours for over ten years and still hadn't seen half of what she wanted to see in this region.

 It's a unique area full of history, sophisticated cities, and natural wonders.
 It was a quick 4.5 hour trip from Paris on the super fast TGV train and the regional roads were very good.

-I hope you'll think about this region next time you think about visiting France!
+I hope you'll think about this region next time you plan a trip to France!